ahmedsamir42003/Spaceship_Titanic/README.md

 * sample_submission.csv: This file is a sample submission template provided by the competition organizers.
 It showcases the required format for submitting predictions.

-* submission.csv: Our final submission file containing the predicted home prices for the test dataset.
+* submission.csv: Our final submission file.

 * test.csv: The test dataset provided by the competition, which we used to make predictions.

-* train.csv: The training dataset provided by the competition, which we used to train our regression models.
+* train.csv: The training dataset provided by the competition, which we used to train our classification models.